AdobeDocs/experience-manager-learn.en/help/sites/expert-resources/champion-tips-2.md

 ---
-title: AEM Champion Tips and Tricks Session 2
+title: AEM Champion Tips and Tricks - Editable Templates 2
-description: Site Hierarchy, Taxonomy, and Tagging Tips Best Practices
+seo-title: AEM Champion Tips and Tricks - Editable Templates 2
-hide: yes
+description: Learn how AEM Champion Greg Dimeris leveraged editable templates in AEM Sites.
+Review these quick tips and then give them a try in your instance today.
-hidefromtoc: yes
+seo-description: Learn how AEM Champion Greg Dimeris leveraged editable templates in AEM Sites.
+Review these quick tips and then give them a try in your instance today.
 ---

 # AEM Champion Tips and Tricks: Session 2